Sureya/data-engineering-101/chapter2/README.md

 --user=${DB_USER_NAME} --password=${DB_PASSWORD} --host=${DB_HOST}
 ```

-If the last command executes without any errors, we have successfully deployed our python application manually.
+If all the commands execute without any errors, we have successfully deployed our python
+application manually.

 ## Section-2 Deploy your application in AWS through automated scripts